 How many strips of fabric did I use for this Shabby Chic American Flag?

 I used a total of 34 strips of varying widths.

-With the red and white strips done, I made pattern out of newspaper to decide on size of blue star section.
+With the red and white strips done, I made a pattern out of the newspaper to decide on the size of the blue star section.

 After a few tries, I used an 8 x 10 piece.
 One little problem.
 Since it was knit fabric and after cutting, the edges wanted to curl.
 Ok what to do now.

 How to stop the fabric from curling